 This feature poses a problem for your NEST or Ecobee device.
 Unlike the thermostat that comes with your new variable speed furnace or air handler, NEST and Ecobee thermostats can’t turn the system on to dehumidify your air.
 In other words, you forfeit your ability to effectively dehumidify by keeping the NEST or Ecobee.

 These thermostats can lower the blower speed to dehumidify your air, but only after the system is already running.
 If you’ve already met the temperature you’ve set on the thermostat, they won’t turn the system on to dehumidify.

-At PV, we mostly install Trane equipment.
-The Trane ComfortLink™ 1050 or 850 thermostat that comes with your new variable speed furnace has the ability to read temperature and humidity and turn the system on when relative humidity (not just temperature!) spikes beyond your comfort threshold.
+At PV Heating & Air, we mostly install Trane equipment.
+The Trane ComfortLink™ 1050 or 850 thermostat that comes with your new variable speed furnace can read temperature and humidity and turn the system on when relative humidity (not just temperature!) spikes beyond your comfort threshold.
 Similar systems from other manufacturers also come with integrated thermostats that allow the system to perform at its fullest potential.

 Can you keep your smart thermostat when you get a communicating HVAC system?